mirzemehdi/KMPNotifier/README.md

 ### Platform Setup
-In both platforms on Application Start you need to initialize library using
+In all platforms on Application Start you need to initialize library using
 ```kotlin
 NotifierManager.initialize(NotificationPlatformConfiguration) //passing android or ios configuration depending on the platform
 ```